 About Our Program

 The OATS program offers treatment for older adults facing life transitions associated with aging such as change in health status, loss of a loved one, retirement, and loss of independence and identity.
 These transitions often cause people to feel sad, anxious, withdrawn, and unable or unwilling to do the things they used to enjoy.
 The OATS program provides support and treatment for those older adults who have not successfully responded to treatment with an individual outpatient provider, and need a higher level of care.
 This is often indicated when sadness turns to depression, and anxiety becomes difficult to manage.
-The OATS program also treats individuals who suffer from long-term illnesses such as major depression, panic disorders, and bipolar disorder, and are experiencing difficulties managing their symptoms.
+The OATS program also treats individuals who suffer from long-term illnesses such as major depression, anxiety and related disorders, and bipolar disorder, and are experiencing difficulties managing their symptoms.

 The OATS program provides the intensive treatment and consistent support individuals need to recover from psychiatric symptoms and develop the coping skills to get on with their lives.
 Cognitive behavioral therapy is used as the primary theoretical framework of treatment.
 Because caring for these patients can be emotionally challenging for their loved ones, family counseling is also part of the program.
 This program is not suitable for patients who are not ambulatory or who have been diagnosed with dementia.